Merlion Programme 2026

 Important: this page presents information that is specific to the Merlion program.
 For general information about all PHC-programs managed by Campus France (presentation, selection criteria, contacts…), please refer to the general PHC presentation (in French)

-The objective of this programme is to develop scientific and technological exchanges between the laboratories of the two countries, by encouraging new cooperation and the participation of young researchers and PhD students.
+The objective of this programme is to support scientific and technological exchanges between research laboratories in France and Singapore, by encouraging new cooperation and the participation of young researchers and PhD students.

 • Merlion Project funds the travel to Singapore of researchers, PhD students or post-docs from France, as well as the travel of Singapore-based researchers, PhD students or post-docs to France.